lucsan/siteBuilder/README.md

 The `package.json` file should already be configured:
 - _use_ `npm run build`,  to build the site files
 - _use_ `npm run assets` to add your assets (css, images, etc) to the web root.
+- _use_ `npm run build-assets` to do both the above with one command.

 _(You can also use `node node_modules\\simpstacgene\\engine\\engine.js`, and `node node_modules\\simpstacgene\\engine\\copyAssets.js`)._